Daph1986/postfly_jouw_online_drukkerij/README.md

 2. [Tinypng](https://tinypng.com/) to resize the wireframe png's.

 <!-- 3. [cdnjs](https://cdnjs.com/) to get the fontawesome cdn from.
-5. [Am I Responsive?](http://ami.responsivedesign.is/) to check the responsiveness and make the mockups.
 6. [WebAIM](https://webaim.org/resources/contrastchecker/) used for checking contrasts on the site. -->

 ### Acknowledgements

 - My mentor from Code Institute, thank you Narender for your time and guidance.
-- My husband, thank you Django for taking more care of our son so I can work on my education, and thank you for your patience.
+- My husband, thank you Django for taking more care of our son so I can work on my education, and thank you for your patience and guidance in the time I had a lot of mental breakdowns.
+- Special thanks to CI former students Aukje van der Wal and Django Heimgartner whose projects Dark Luna and Silkscreenservice learnt me a lot.
+- A huge thanks to the incredible CI tutor support for helping me a out a lot of times during this project.
+- Special thanks to CI fellow student Gwendolyn Jo for lifting my spirits during multiple mental breakdowns.
 <!-- - Special thanks to my colleagues, friends and family for their support, tips and for testing my project. -->
 <div align="right"><a href="#top">🔝</a></div>